hk-dev13/doc-envoyou/docs/guides/sdks-libraries.md

 # SDK and Libraries Guide

-This guide covers the official and community SDKs available for integrating with the EnvoyOU API, along with best practices for library usage.
+This guide covers the official and community SDKs available for integrating with the Envoyou API, along with best practices for library usage.

 ## Official SDKs

 ### JavaScript/TypeScript SDK

-The official EnvoyOU JavaScript SDK provides a complete, type-safe interface for the API.
+The official Envoyou JavaScript SDK provides a complete, type-safe interface for the API.

 #### Installation